jeredw/eniac-chess/chess.md

 ROOK    .equ  5
 KING    .equ  6
 ```

+Updating this board representation is somewhat more elaborate than querying it; the routines to do and undo moves consume most of a function table even after cramming.
+Fitting them required tricks like tail calling shared nested subs, and simulating an additional level of subroutine stack using a small jump table.
+But this is still ok, on balance, since most squares are empty and there are many more square lookups than moves tried.

+### Square lookup
+A key inner loop operation in `get_square` needs to translate a logical square number from 11-88 to a word and digit address.
+This could have been microprogrammed if there'd been room in the VM, but it was convenient and fast enough to use a table lookup with `ftl`.
+A 64 entry sparse table maps from 11-88 back to word addresses 0-31, using the sign to pick the high or low digit.

+Hogging so much table space for address translation does make some other things awkward.
+We need pretty much all the table space, so have to use table entries corresponding to guard band squares (which don't need to be translated) to store other tables.
+For example the table of deltas for knight jumps (8, 12, 19, 21, 79, 81, 88, 92) is squeezed into locations 16, 26, 36, 46, ... instead of a more natural contiguous order.

 ### Stack frames
 We search using a standard depth-first [alpha-beta search](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) algorithm with a 4 ply stack.
 Each stack frame is 9 entires.